emanguy/rust-rest/doc/testing.md

 Normally, `mockall::automock` could be used to generate mocks for traits, but at the time of writing it doesn't work well for traits containing async methods.
-Besides, fakes make tests easier to write because they mimic the behavior of the real systems we try to interface with.
+Besides, fakes make tests easier to write because they mimic the behavior of the real systems the business logic tries to interface with.

 The `domain::test_util` module defines a re-usable `Connectivity` enum that can be composed in fakes to simulate connectivity failure.
 When `Connectivity::Disconnected` is used, it is expected that any function on the fake will